GreenWorks

 OUR MISSION

 We want to provide free or subsidized green infrastructure solutions to environmental justice communities in Prince George’s County.
-We also strive to create stable entry-level employment opportunities for low-income and BIPOC young people, who are still underrepresented in the environmental profession.
+We also strive to create stable entry-level employment opportunities in the environmental profession.

 OUR VISION